deanpatel2/deanpatel2.github.io/about.md

+---

 ## About Me

 ---

-CS Student.

-Data analytics and football (real football) are my passions.

----

 At present, I am a 4th year student at [Northeastern University](https://www.khoury.northeastern.edu/) in Boston, MA pursuing a BS in Computer Science & Economics.
+Data analytics, sustainable energy, and football (real football) are my passions.
+I seek out opportunities that allow me to combine them.

-Some of my past work include reducing and forecasting carbon emissions, streamlining and automating data flows, and mitigating noise within Fortune 500 corporate databases.
-Currently, I am honing my analytics and visualization skills via football analytics projects.
+My past work includes forecasting carbon emissions for my hometown, streamlining data flows for hydrogen fuel cells, and mitigating noise within Fortune 500 corporate databases.

+Currently, I am building tools and writing reports at the intersection of analytics and football.
+I do this because my curiosity for the sport allows me to generate my own questions.
+Previously, I found myself dragging myself to the computer to learn skills through online datasets and courses.
+Now I wake up eager to see what I can do each day.
+Combining analytics with football allows me to approach data analysis with a curiosity-based attitude and enjoy the process of honing my statistical and visualization skills.